martinowren/itera-workshop-firebase/__tasks__/part1/README.md

 ## Task 4: Create your first game collection
 A database is nothing without any data, right?
 Let's fix that!
 In our web app we need to store different data collections such as games and rounds.
 We'll create a game collection manually to begin with. 📔

-1. Click the "Start collection" button on the Cloud Firestore console and set the `Collection ID` to be "games".
+1. Click the "Start collection" button on the Cloud Firestore console and set the `Collection ID` to be `games`.
 2. Great!
 We can now create the first game as a document.
-You can use the "Auto-ID" button for the `Document ID`.
+You can use the `Auto-ID` button for the `Document ID`.
 3. We want our game to have a name.
-Set the first field to "name" with type "string" and your chosen name.
+Set the first field to `name` with type `string` and your chosen name.
 4. A game also needs an owner.
-Add a field with name "owner" and type "map".
-The map should have two string fields named "displayName" and "uid".
+Add a field with name `owner` and type `map`.
+The map should have two string fields named `displayName` and `uid`.
 The `displayName` is the visual name of the owner, and the `uid` is their unique identifier.
 See picture below for example values.
-5. Save the document, view it in the console and verify that the fields are correct.
+5. Save the document, view it in the console and verify that the fields are set as expected.

 ![Example values for the first collection](https://i.ibb.co/P9w3vxn/Screenshot-2020-10-09-at-13-35-22.png)

-## Task 5: Connect the
-to your Firebase database
+## Task 5: Connect the web app to your Firebase database
 Finally, time to actually dig into some code!
-We'll now set up the Firebase config so that we can communicate with our Cloud Firestore from our web app.
+We'll now retrieve and configure the Firebase config so that we can communicate with our Cloud Firestore from our web app.

-1. First, we need to create a web app config in Firebase.
+1. First, we need to register a web app in Firebase Console.
 On the "Project Overview page" you can add a new app.
 Choose the "Web" option marked with "</>" and give it a name of your choosing.
 You can leave the "Firebase hosting" option unselected, we will configure hosting from the Firebase CLI in part 3.
-2. On the next page we see some of the necessary scripts to connect Firebase to our web app.
-We are only interested in the `firebaseConfig` variable and initialization.
+2. On the next page you should see some of the necessary scripts to connect Firebase to our web app.
+We are only interested in the `firebaseConfig` variable.
 Copy the variable contents.
-We have already included the script sources for you in the skeleton project.
+The script sources and initializations are already configured in the web app.
 4. Click "Continue to console".
-5. Navigate to the file `src/firebase.ts` and update the config with the values given.
+5. Navigate to the file `src/firebase.ts` and update the config with the values of the `firebaseConfig` variable that you copied previusly.
-6. Start up your project again with `npm run start`, try logging in with any username, and you should then be redirected to the home page.
-You can check the console output for any issues, there should be a message such as `Logged in with: <username>` to validate the login.
+6. Start up the web app again with `npm run start`, try logging in with any username.
+Did it work?
+Hopefully you were redirected to the main game view and can see your username in the top of the web app.

 👉 **Tip:** If you forgot to copy the values for the `firebaseConfig`, you can also view them in the settings of your app in the [Firebase console](https://console.firebase.google.com/?authuser=0).